Field Guide to the R Mixed Model Wilderness

 Estimates sharing the same symbol are significantly different

-There is a separate branch of statistics, equivalence testing that is for ascertaining if things are sufficiently similar to conclude they are equivalent.
+There is a separate branch of statistics, equivalence testing, that is for ascertaining if things are sufficiently similar to conclude they are equivalent.

-13.6 Export emmeans to excel sheet
+13.6 Export emmeans to an external file

-result_n <- as.data.frame(summary(m1))
+result_n <- as.data.frame(m1)

 13.7 Graphical display of emmeans

-The easiest option is to use default plotting functions that accompany the emmeans package.
+On easy option is to use default plotting functions that accompany the emmeans package.

 plot(m1)